PaddySmalls/hello_microservices/README.md

 2) __Weather Data Consumer__:<br/>
 The second service offers a simple GUI which accepts a zip code as well as a country code as user input.
 The given input is then transferred to the _Weather Data Producer_ by means of an HTTP GET request.
-Afterwards, the HTTP response payload sent gets displayed on the GUI.
+Afterwards, the HTTP response payload received gets displayed on the GUI.

 3) __Service Discovery Application__:<br/>
 In order to end up with a scalable and reliable application, we need our services to be loosely coupled.